Oesophageal manometry

 When the catheter is being inserted, it can scratch the inside of the nose and make it bleed.
 This rarely causes any serious problems.

 If your child is having an anaesthetic for this test, their sleep pattern may be altered for up to 48 hours after the test.
-The time it takes to recover from an anaesthetic varies from child to child – encourage your child to rest if they are still sleepy the following day.
+The time it takes to recover from an anaesthetic varies from child to child-encourage your child to rest if they are still sleepy the following day.

-What happens afterwards?
+What happens after the test?

-After the test, the nurse or doctor will remove the catheter and your child will be able to go home.
 If your child has had an anaesthetic your child will return to the ward.
-Once they have passed urine and the nurses are happy your child is recovering, they will remove the cannula and you will be able to go home.
+Once they have passed urine (had a wee) and the nurses are happy your child is recovering, they will remove the cannula, and you will be able to go home.

 When you get home